Pepeople/SVM_libraries/README.md

 # SVM_libraries
 Running libsvm and Asynchronous parallel greedy coordinate descent (AGCD) We are following this procedure:

 • Transform data to the format of an SVM package (if using datasets from libsvm site, skip this step.

 • scale the data.

-• Consider the RBF kernel.
+• Use the RBF kernel.

 • Use cross-validation to find the best parameter C and γ.

 • Use the best parameter C and γ to train the whole training set and record time it takes.

 • Test and record accuracy.

 The libsvm and AGCD both requires unix environment.
 For our experiment, we used cygwin on windows 10.